 Dr. White is a pioneer in combining experimental and computational techniques to understand the networks of factors that control biological systems during development and evolution.
 He has developed novel integrated systems biology approaches for studying complex diseases and identifying new diagnostic biomarkers for a variety of cancer types.

 Argonne National Laboratory

-My primary research interest revolves around modeling microbial ecosystem dyanmics using high-throughput sequencing data that describes the taxonomic and functional diversity of the system.
-Combined with physical, chemical and other biology variables measured in each ecosystem, I am working towards generating bioclimatic models of microbial ecosystems, that enable prediction of taxonomic and metabolic potential from remote sensing data (satellites and aircraft) across broad geographic and temporal space.
-Fundamentally I adhere to a system biology model, within which I aim to describe the community dynamics that yield the ecosystem services that humanity has come to rely on.
+Jack Gilbert's primary research interest revolves around modeling microbial ecosystem dyanmics using high-throughput sequencing data that describes the taxonomic and functional diversity of the system.
+Combined with physical, chemical and other biology variables measured in each ecosystem, he is working towards generating bioclimatic models of microbial ecosystems, that enable prediction of taxonomic and metabolic potential from remote sensing data (satellites and aircraft) across broad geographic and temporal space.
+Fundamentally, he adheres to a system biology model, within which he is to describe the community dynamics that yield the ecosystem services that humanity has come to rely on.

 Dr. Meyer builds research software to study microbial communities.
 His lab has created MG-RAST and the supporting software infrastructure.